 Interns have also been a HUGE part of our team since the very beginning (and I hope to continue that program in a new way one day in the future).
 These 19 girls helped us reach incredible heights that wouldn't have been possible without their hard work!

 "Why We Transitioned Into Helping People Build And Grow Their Own Organizations"

 I'd love to say this was the plan all along, but as with most business stories, it's been quite the journey.
 What I've learned is that you have to be flexible and open to opportunities as they arise.
-From the very beginning of my journey, I've loved learning about entrepreneurship, reading books and articles about successful companies and applying the lessons of others to my own practice, and a few years in, I found myself reevaluating my path.
+From the very beginning of my journey, I've loved learning about entrepreneurship, talking with other business owners, reading books and articles about successful companies and applying the lessons of others to my own practice.
+A few years in, I found myself reevaluating my path.
 With a new marriage and an upcoming move, my life no longer looked like the one I had lived and loved in the early days of entrepreneurial journey.
 I still loved running a business, but I realized my day-to-day needed to change.
 I reevaluated what gave me joy and found that we could make a greater impact by changing our business model to focus on sharing what I'd learned as a business owner and leader.
 I took on a number of projects over a year’s time to make sure it was a sustainable change and then made the leap.

 But remember: that's just a snapshot.
 Daily life was a lot messier in that season as we had to close a shop, shut down a product line, rewrite a business plan, and reevaluate exactly what I really did know about business.
 I’m thrilled to be in this new season, and I’d love to help you figure out how to make your dreams work with your very real every day life.
 Interested?
 Let’s talk!
 I’m always available at email@example.com.